au190/au190_mqtt_irrigation/README.md

 **1 Basic config**

-If you have more zones, you can add more Sonoff 4CH or any other MQTT device.
+If you have more zones, you can add more Sonoff 4CH or any other MQTT devices.

 1. Sonoff 4CH with Tasmota software